 How Much are Olympic Gold Medals Worth?

 As far as the value of the raw materials in them, this varies from Olympiad to Olympiad.
-For the current 2012 Olympics in London, the medals are the largest of any in Summer Olympic history, weighing in at 400g for the gold medal.
-Of this 400g, 394g is sterling silver (364.45g silver / 29.55g copper) with 6g of 24 karat gold plating.
-At the current going rate for gold and silver when these medals were won by various Olympians, this means a gold medal in the London Olympics is worth about $624, with $304 of the value coming from the gold and about $320 coming from the sterling silver.
+For the recent 2012 Olympics in London, the medals were the largest of any in Summer Olympic history up to that point, weighing in at 400g for the gold medal.
+Of this 400g, 394g was sterling silver (364.45g silver / 29.55g copper) with 6g of 24 karat gold plating.
+At the price of gold and silver when these medals were won by various Olympians, this means a gold medal in the London Olympics was worth about $624, with $304 of the value coming from the gold plating and about $320 coming from the sterling silver.
 Since then, the price of gold has dropped about 18% and the price of silver has dropped about 39%.

 Of course, athletes can often get much more than this selling the medals on the open market, particularly for momentous medals, like the “Miracle on Ice” 1980 men’s U.S. hockey team gold medal.
 Mark Wells, a member of that team, auctioned his medal off in 2012 and received $310,700 for it, which he needed to help pay for medical treatment.

 Most auctioned medals don’t go for nearly this much, though.
 For instance, Anthony Ervin’s 50 meter freestyle gold medal won in 2000, even with all proceeds going to the victims of the Indian Ocean tsunami, only sold for $17,100.
 John Konrads’ 1500 meter freestyle gold medal won in 1960 only sold for $11,250 in 2011.
 This is a great return in terms of what the raw value of the materials are worth, but certainly nowhere close to Mark Wells’ medal.